typst-community/guidelines/src/chapters/style/documentation.typ

   ```
 ]

-Inner doc comments are used to document modules and must not have a declaration, instead they refer to the file they are placed in and may only be declared once and as the first non comment item in a file.
+Module doc comments are used to document modules and must not have a declaration, instead they refer to the file they are placed in and may only be declared once and as the first non-comment item in a file.
+There may be regular comments before doc comments to allow placing internal documentation or license information at the top of the file.
+Inner doc comments are currently not permitted anywhere else.

 #do-dont[
   ```typst